bradleyeckert/chad/doc/forth.md

 for later loading into code RAM.
 The `forg` field points to the flash version.
 If `len` is 0, `forg` may be omitted.

+## To Do

+Catch and Throw should use the features of `frame.f` to set up `catch` frames.
+Maybe leave more stack space for the frame stack in data RAM.

+A cooperative multitasker can likewise use `frame.f` words to move hardware stacks to and from tasks.
+This makes a context switch more unwieldy, but still in the microsecond range.

+Put a larger data space in the hardware.
+The code space is 4K x 16.
+Data space should be 2K or 4K words.